Ninety percent (90%) of employers are seeking recent graduates with work experience. Get the experience with an INTERNSHIP!

 - To begin this process, plan to attend an Internship Orientation Session the semester prior to the semester you will be interning to receive the required paperwork for registering your internship for academic credit.
 There are typically 4 to 5 internship orientation sessions scheduled each semester.

-- Internship Orientation Sessions for Spring 2019 - RSVP Required
+- Internship Orientation Sessions for Summer 2019 and Fall 2019 - RSVP Required

 Complete Required Internship Paperwork